satoshi-yagi/secure-file-sharing-examples/gpg-password-decrypt/README.md

 Decrypt it

-Again, use this program because the the other end can't install any additional software
+Again, use this program because the other end can't install any additional software.

 For Windows, please share this program to the other end as well as the target file via email.

 It's recommended to share passphrase via SMS or some other method than the above.

-You will find decrypted file name in the same directory as the source file
+After decryption, you will find decrypted file name in the same directory as the source file.

 Here is an example of executing the script on Windows command prompt.